ShreckedTO/nerw/README.md

 ## Methods
 ### NetworkGroup
 ``NetworkGroup.addInput``
-Adds an input to each of the networks ``NetworkGroup.addLayer``
+Adds an input to each of the networks<br />
+``NetworkGroup.addLayer``
 Adds a hidden layer to each of the networks ``NetworkGroup.addOutput``